michaelhyi/apiveil/README.md

    ```json
    {"processed": "The capital of France is Paris."}
    ```
+## How to populate RAG Chunks:
+1. Go to api/open_ai/rag
+2. Run 'streamlit run app.py'
+3. This will spin up a frontend for you to populate chunks with documentation and other static context

 ### Notes
 - Ensure both the Echo Server (on port `4000`) and the Proxy Server (on port `3000`) are running before executing these commands.